alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 ### Gauging the "Fit" – Understanding Customer Incentive for the Annual Pass

 Having segmented our customers and profiled their general spending habits, the next vital step is to understand how well our potential annual subscription price (represented by `@P`) aligns with their current spending.
 How "ready" are they, on average, for a fixed annual fee?
-This is where a crucial metric, which I've called `incentivo_medio`, comes into play.
+This is where a crucial metric, which I've called `avg_incentive`, comes into play.

 We reuse our established variables and the `segmented_users` framework from our previous analysis: